xmotion-project/karaloop/README.md

 Can you imagine people interacting with phones, tablets, computers and other devices without hands?

-The **xMotion Project** is an initiative to advance the development of accessible wearable hands-free interfaces that will allow anyone to interact with any device, *without hands*, by performing movements of the face :stuck_out_tongue_winking_eye:
+The **xMotion Project** is an initiative to advance the development of accessible wearable hands-free interfaces that will allow anyone to interact with any device, *without hands*, by performing movements of the face :relaxed:

 <!--an open-source physical computing platform based on a simple I/O